 Southwest Indiana has a long history in advanced manufacturing, specializing in auto assembly and related support, electronic part manufacturing, food processing and machinery manufacturing.
 Toyota Motor Manufacturing Indiana, one of the world’s most highly advanced auto assembly factories, is just one example of advanced manufacturers that call Southwest Indiana home.
 In manufacturing, Indiana’s business…

-Other businesses use advanced manufacturing technology as a vital part of their operations, and we can’t wait to add your name to this list:
+Other businesses use advanced manufacturing technology as a vital part of their operations:

 Southwest Indiana has a thriving health and life sciences focus, but focus does not mean lack of breadth.
 We cover it all: pharmaceuticals, clinical research, healthcare, infant nutrition and more.
 Data shows that the health and life science sector in the Evansville, IN – Henderson, KY MSA ranks second in number of employed in the region.

 Over the past few years, the region has seen upwards of $500 million in investment from specialized care hospitals to the new Stone Family Center for Health Sciences , a collaborative medical school that aligns four hospitals and three higher educational institutions leading the charge of changing the way healthcare is delivered throughout Indiana and the U.S. The $70 million, 145,000 s.f.
 Medical campus is in the heart of downtown Evansville and is already attracting ancillary medical-related businesses such as McKesson Specialty Health expanding the medical footprint of Indiana’s Great Southwest.